 Indian Ridge was entered into the National Register of Historic Districts on July 16, 2010.
 This designation means that some homes in the neighborhood can take advantage of lower property taxes.
 Homes that have been modified too extensively will not qualify.

 Are you interested in learning about the Lusk Corporation?
-Take a look at the blog I wrote about it.
+Take a look at the blog we wrote about it.

 Would you like more information on mid-century homes and neighborhoods in Tucson?
-Check out my guide to Tucson mid-century homes here!
+Check out our guide to Tucson mid-century homes here!